scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 Data validation is the process of falsifying data against a particular set of assumptions :cite:`van2018statistical`.
-Framed differently, it is the act of verifying data against a a set of properties and constraints that are explicitly established by the data practitioner.
-In this context, the term "data practitioner" refers to anyone who using a programming language to analyze, transform, or otherwise process data.
+Framed differently, it is the act of verifying data against a set of properties and constraints that are explicitly established by the data practitioner.
+In this context, the term "data practitioner" refers to anyone using a programming language to analyze, transform, or otherwise process data.
 It includes, but is not limited to, data scientists, data engineers, data analysts, machine learning engineers, and machine learning researchers.
 This paper describes the trajectory of pandera from a pandas-only validation